qubic/Qubic.NET.Wallet/README.md

 Cross-platform desktop wallet for the [Qubic](https://qubic.org) network.
 Runs as a native desktop window via [Photino.Blazor](https://github.com/AhLamm/photino.Blazor), or as a Blazor Server app in the browser with `--server`.

+> [!IMPORTANT]
+> **Seed Safety** — The Wallet never shares or sends your seed to the network.
+Your seed is only held locally in memory while the application is running.
+Close the app when you are not actively using it.
+Qubic will never contact you to ask for your seed — **DO NOT SHARE your seed with anyone.**

 ## Features

 - **Dashboard** — identity, QU balance, network status, owned assets, and open orders at a glance